 They call him Sly, and he’s slick like gasoline.
-Buzzin through a late crowd, he’s on a pick-up for a buck before sleep.
+Buzzin through a late night crowd, he’s on a pick-up for a buck before sleep.
 A few kids call on him but, not anything kind.
 “He called me a Punk!”, was the last grunt I heard before he threatened to lose his shit on those snot-nosed brats.
-College kids post kegger, insurance on Daddy’s buck, saying things about, “Get a job.”
-Like they know what brought him here.
+College kids post kegger, insurance on Daddy’s buck saying things like “Get a job”, as if they knew what brought him here.

-He’s the best peddler on the block.
-At least, he’s the least threatening of the bunch, in our village of the Queen City, where thick rimmed glasses pay for beer on a 2 for 1 Tuesday night budget.
-He’s the last voice you hear before turning for bed, a raspy reminder not a thing’s been shifted under Apollo.
-A coughing call to the last flannel shirt walking out of final rounds, “Two dollars for the bus.” is as soothing as a goodnight kiss to a mother’s youngest, spoiled pisset, for hazy-eyed locals in route.
+He’s the best peddler on the block. the least threatening of the bunch, in our Village of the Queen City where thick rimmed glasses pay for their beers on a 2-4-1 Tuesday night budget.
+He’s the last voice you hear before turning in for bed.
+A raspy reminder that not a thing’s been shifted under Apollo.
+A coughing call goes out to the last flannel shirt stumbling with final rounds.
+“Can I get two dollars for the bus?” is as soothing as a goodnight kiss to a mother’s youngest, spoiled pisset for all hazy-eyed locals in route.

-His two and a half mile Castle stretches with bakeries, bars, and crowds that carry drink tips perfectly drunken.
-They slip past with a smirk, a feel-good exchange, and leave with a little self-humbling for better sleep.
-They don’t even see the other flunked fool with a burden to lose get suckered into another five behind them.
+His two and a half mile home stretches with bakeries, bars, and bodegas.
+Crowds jingle drinking tips in their pocket.
+They slip past Sly with a smirk- a feel-good exchange for their giving.
+They leave with a little self-humbling for better sleep.
+They don’t even see the other flunked fool with a burden to lose get suckered into giving another five behind them.

-He likes Pink lemonade, if you’ll let him have it for free.
-Otherwise, he wants nothing but another buck for the bus, to get to another street.
-And if you pass him you’ll see he’s sometimes refreshed, sometimes sober, and sometimes – no, none at all.
-But, he still likes Pink lemonade, and if you got one, a Marlboro as well.
+He likes Pink lemonade but only if you let him have it for free.
+Otherwise, he wants nothing but another buck for the bus to get to another street.
+And if you pass him you’ll see- he’s sometimes refreshed, sometimes sober, and sometimes -nope. none at all.
+But, he still likes Pink lemonade and if you got one, a Marlboro as well.

-One time he told me about his grandmother from his years back when.
-She was a bright, strong woman who took up nursing.
-Married three men, and outlived them all.
-She had a nice house in a better part of the city, when the trees were healthily grown.
+One time he told me about his grandmother from years back when.
+She was a bright, strong woman who took up nursing, married three men and outlived them all.
+She had a nice house in a better part of the city, when the trees were real Elm.
 She had plenty of children to keep the gene pool steadily flowing, and he remembered her like cake.

-Another time, he told me he was a Vampire, before swiftly darting off into the crowd, with nothing more than a phobia for garlic.
+Another time, he told me he was a Vampire and swiftly darted off into the streets with nothing to fear but a phobia of garlic.